 optimize wellness & fitness with increased flexibility and range of motion; enhanced immunity, endorphin production, circulation and lymphatic drainage; pre- and post-event prep and recovery.

 Sarah Falkner, LMT graduated from the Swedish Institute in NYC and has been a NY State-licensed massage therapist since 1998.
-She also possesses a BFA in painting from Indiana University, and maintains an interdisciplinary multimedia art and writing practice.
+She also possesses a BFA in painting from Indiana University, and is a published and exhibited interdisciplinary multimedia artist and writer.

-In addition to a comprehensive clinical massage training at the Swedish Institute and continuing education courses with certified providers, Falkner has also completed several apprenticeships and initiatory trainings with both indigenous and nontraditional shamans and folk-healing practitioners; she is also a certified Reiki master, and most recently has been studying both Traditional Tibetan Medicine (aka Sowa Rigpa) and Ayurveda.
+In addition to a comprehensive clinical massage training at the Swedish Institute and continuing education courses with certified providers, Falkner has also completed several apprenticeships and initiatory trainings with both indigenous and nontraditional shamans and folk-healing practitioners; she is also a certified Reiki master, and most recently has been studying Traditional Tibetan Medicine (aka Sowa Rigpa).